chauhanswapnil/swapnil-website/src/blogmd/recursive-dns-resolver-part-1.md

 - Implement some sort of caching for faster lookups.

 According to the above plan, I have made some progression on points 1 and 2.
-Can be found on GitHub here [Pickle DNS](https://github.com/chauhanswapnil/pickle-dns).
-The next part will be on capturing DNS packets and understanding their structure.
+Can be found on GitHub at [Pickle DNS](https://github.com/chauhanswapnil/pickle-dns).
+The next part of this mini series will be on capturing DNS packets and understanding their structure.